tellytv/telly/README.md

 # Configuration

 Here's an example configuration file.
+You will need to create this file.
 It should be placed in `/etc/telly/telly.config.toml` or `$HOME/.telly/telly.config.toml` or `telly.config.toml` in the directory that telly is running from.

 ```toml
 [Discovery]